 The internship period is 20 weeks, and should correspond to the autumn semester.
 This is due to insurance reasons, you will be covered by an insurance from Kammarkollegiet.
 This insurance covers two weeks before the course starts and two weeks after the course ends.
 This is the time span you have to follow.
 Any time outside this cannot be part of the internship agreement with the University.

-- 21 June - Students who have sent in their Internship application no later than the 25 May will receive a letter of admission and students who fulfill the entry requirements no later than the 20 June will also receive a notification from the Department of Business Studies that they have been registered to the Internship course.
+- Students who have sent in their Internship application no later than the 24 May and fulfill the entry requirements no later than 20 June will receive a notification from the Department of Business Studies that they have been registered to the Internship course.

 Before we can admitt you to the Internship course we will get in touch with the Internship supervisor to make sure that the assignments are relevant for your education.
 If not we cannot admitt you to the course.